The Local Lifting Property, Property FD, and stability of approximate representations: Abstract

 \section{Abstract}

-We establish Kirchberg's Local Lifting Property and Lubotzky-Shalom's Property FD for classes of finitely generated groups of central importance in geometric and combinatorial group theory: $3$-manifold groups, limit groups, and certain one-relator groups and right-angled Artin groups.
+We establish Kirchberg's Local Lifting Property and Lubotzky--Shalom's Property FD for classes of finitely generated groups of central importance in geometric and combinatorial group theory: $3$-manifold groups, limit groups, and certain one-relator groups and right-angled Artin groups.
 We deduce that such groups are very flexibly stable, with respect to normalized unitarily invariant norms.
+In the appendix, we show that these groups also have Kechris's property (E)MD, and hence are stable in finite actions, in the selse of Gohla--Thom.
 The exposition is made accessible to operator algebraists and group theorists alike.